naeonDevelopment/seacore-website/SETUP_INSTRUCTIONS.md

-# SeaCore Website - Standalone Repository Setup
+# FleetCore Website - Standalone Repository Setup

-This document guides you through setting up the seacore-website as a standalone Git repository connected to GitHub.
+This document guides you through setting up the fleetcore-website as a standalone Git repository connected to GitHub.

 ## 📋 Current Status